Do Equity Markets Care About Income Inequality? Evidence from Pay Ratio Disclosure

 65 Pages Posted: 11 Feb 2020 Last revised: 11 Feb 2021

 Date Written: January 15, 2020

-Do equity investors care about pay dispersion and income inequality?
-We address this question by examining equity markets’ reaction and investors’ portfolio rebalancing in response to the first-time disclosure by U.S. public companies of the ratio of CEO to median worker pay in 2018.
-We find that firms disclosing high pay ratios experience significantly negative abnormal announcement returns.
+Do equity markets care about income inequality?
+We address this question by examining equity markets’ reaction and investors’ portfolio rebalancing in response to the first-time disclosure of the ratio of CEO to median worker pay by U.S. public companies in 2018.
+We find that firms’ disclosing higher pay ratios experience significantly lower abnormal announcement returns.
 Additional evidence suggests that equity markets “dislike” high pay dispersion rather than high CEO pay or low worker pay.
-In the cross-section, firms whose shareholders have stronger prosocial preferences experience a significantly more negative market response to high pay ratios.
-Consistent with investors’ prosocial preferences moderating the initial market reaction, we find that during 2018 investors with stronger prosocial preferences rebalance their portfolios away from high pay ratio stocks relative to other investors.
-Overall, our results suggest that equity markets are concerned about high within-firm pay dispersion, and investors’ prosocial preferences with respect to income inequality are a channel through which high pay ratios negatively affect firm value.
+Firms whose shareholders are more inequality-averse experience a more pronounced negative market response to high pay ratios compared to firms with less inequality-averse shareholders.
+Finally, we find that during 2018 more inequality-averse investors rebalance their portfolios away from high pay ratio stocks relative to other investors.
+Overall, our results suggest that equity markets are concerned about high within-firm pay dispersion, and investors’ attitude towards income inequality is a channel through which high pay ratios negatively affect firm value.

 JEL Classification: G13, G14, G41, G23, J31, L25, M52

 Suggested Citation: Suggested Citation